oleh-prukhnytskyi/cinema-app/README.md

 * Spring Framework

 ## 📜 Project architecture:
-The Cinema-Service is based on 3-layer architecture:
+The Cinema-One is based on 3-layer architecture:
 1. Controllers, which handle requests, call services and send responses
 2. Services - there are all business logic
 3. DAO, which handle CRUD operations to database